paparazzi/pprzlink/README.md

 The C standalone library can be used when only a few messages using the PPRZ transport are expected (in comparison with the full C library where all messages are generated and both device and transport can be selected independently).
 This is usefull when implementing a program in C in an embedded computer talking to the autopilot through a serial port.
-It is a header only library, so their is no file to compile.
+It is a header only library, so there is no file to compile.

 ### Generation of a C standalone messages parse